 - Statement by the charged student of whether he/she is not responsible or responsible for the alleged policy violation(s);

-- Presentation of information concerning charge(s), including the following components if relevant to the hearing but not necessarily in this order:
+- Presentation of information concerning the charge(s), including the following components if relevant to the hearing but not necessarily in this order:

 - Investigation report;